hashicorp/terraform-aws-terraform-enterprise/README.md

-# Terraform Enterprise: High Availability for AWS (BETA)
+# Terraform Enterprise: Clustering for AWS

 ![Terraform Logo](https://github.com/hashicorp/terraform-aws-terraform-enterprise/blob/master/assets/TerraformLogo.png?raw=true)

 ## Description

-This module installs Terraform Enterprise HA BETA onto 3 or more aws instances.
+This module installs Terraform Enterprise: Clustering onto three or more AWS instances.

-The Replicated license used must have been activated for Terraform Enterprise HA before this module can be used.
+The Replicated license used must have been activated for Terraform Enterprise: Clustering before this module can be used.

 ## Architecture